Ahmedelsa3eed/Bash-Scripting/README.md

         scp file.txt remote_username@10.10.0.2:/remote/directory
 Where ``file.txt`` is the name of the file we want to copy, ``remote_username`` is the user on the remote server, ``10.10.0.2`` is the server IP address.
 The ``/remote/directory`` is the path to the directory you want to copy the file to.
 If you don’t specify a remote directory, the file will be copied to the remote user home directory.
 You will be prompted to enter the user password, and the transfer process will start.

+# text-commands
+- Sort: sort a file (assuming the contents are ASCII)

+        cat test.txt | sort

+- uniq: filters out the repeated lines in a file

+        cat test.txt | uniq

+- tr: translating or deleting characters replace all characters from the standard input (linuxize), by mapping the characters from the first set with the matching ones from the second set.

+        echo 'linuxize' | tr 'lin' 'red' echo 'linuxize' | tr 'lin' 'red'

+        reduxeze
+The ``-d`` (``--delete``) option tells tr to delete characters specified in SET1.
+When deleting characters without squeezing, specify only one set.
+The command below will remove ``l``, ``i`` and ``z`` characters:

+        echo 'Linuxize' | tr -d 'liz'

+The ``L`` character is not deleted because the input includes an uppercase L while the l character in the SET is lowercase.

+        Lnuxe

+The ``-s`` (``--squeeze-repeats``) option replaces a sequence of repeated occurrences with the character set in the last SET.

+In the following example, ``tr`` removes the repeated space characters:

+        echo "GNU     \    Linux" | tr -s ' '
+        GNU \ Linux

+When SET2 is used the sequence of the character specified in SET1 is replaced with SET2.

+        echo "GNU     \    Linux" | tr -s ' ' '_'
+        GNU_\_Linux

+- Cut:
+    - Print selected parts of lines from each FILE to standard output.
+    - cut parts of a line by byte position, character, and field
+examples:
+    - print the first three bytes of each line (``-b``, ``--bytes=LIST`` select only these bytes)

+          cut -b 1,2,3 filename

+    - print the first word and the third word of each line (``-d``, ``--delimiter=DELIM`` use DELIM instead of TAB for field delimiter)
+      ``f 1,3``: Specifies the fields (columns) to be extracted.

+          cut -d “ ” -f 1,3 filename

+- Awk: pattern scanning and processing language
+    - Executing awk programs
+      An awk program can be run in several ways.
+If the program is short and simple, it can be passed directly to the ``awk`` interpreter on the command-line:

+          awk 'program' input-file...

+      If the program is large and complex, it is best to put it in a file and use the ``-f`` option to pass the file to the ``awk`` command:

+          awk -f program-file input-file...

+      In the examples below, we will use a file named “teams.txt” that looks like the one below:

+          Bucks Milwaukee    60 22 0.732
+          Raptors Toronto    58 24 0.707
+          76ers Philadelphia 51 31 0.622
+          Celtics Boston     49 33 0.598
+          Pacers Indiana     48 34 0.585

+      When the rule has no pattern, each input record is matched.
+Here is an example of a rule containing only an action:

+          awk '{ print $3 }' teams.txt

+    - Regular expression patterns
+      A regular expression or regex is a pattern that matches a set of strings.
+Awk regular expression patterns are enclosed in slashes (``//``):

+          awk '/0.5/ { print $1 }' teams.txt
+          awk '/^[0-9][0-9]/ { print $1 }' teams.txt

 # mysql
 - start mysql service